pymedphys/pymedphys/README.rst

     any and all other commercial damages or losses), even if such Contributor has been advised of the possibility of such damages.

-For the definitions of where the definition of License is taken to be the AGPLv3+ with additional terms from the Apache 2.0.
+Where the definition of License is taken to be the AGPLv3+ with additional terms from the Apache 2.0.
 The definitions of Contributor, You, and Work for this clause are as defined within the Apache 2.0 license.